grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 These families work as both social and inherent factions, and there are around 30 of them, which seems like a lot.
 And here we come to my first, big objection to *Curseborne*.
 The original WoD books kept splats to a minimum, usually no more than 13 in a core book.
 This is because splats are supposed to simplify the character creation process.
 You pick the splat first, and worry about the details later.

 There is a reason *White Wolf* had almost completely separate settings for each of their splats, each only tangentially linked to the others and often with contradictory lore, cosmology and play styles.
-I think this might be the secret sauce of the original *World of Darkness*: instead of trying to streamline all the monster legends into one mythos and blandifying them, *White Wolf* instead realized that each of the legends has their own core themes and motifs that would be best served by each splat having its own aesthetic and mythos, and not worrying about the contradictions.
+I think this might be the secret sauce of the original *World of Darkness*: instead of trying to streamline all the monster legends into one mythos and blandifying them, *White Wolf* realized that each of the legends has their own core themes and motifs that would be best served by each splat having its own aesthetic and mythos, and not worrying about the contradictions.

 *Curseborne* seems to be doing the opposite of this.
-Each lineage is really a flat splat, with its own set of rules specific to its archetype.
+Each lineage is really a fat splat, with its own set of rules specific to its archetype.
 Once you've figured out what you want to play, only then can you start to choose a family.
 It's a daunting choice, and probably a meaningless one for new players.
 The families have subtle themes that require a bit of reading between the lines.
 It's not obvious, for example, that the Munificients are supposed to be djinn analogues, and families are a mix of archetypal (like the Chimerae) and original, setting-specific groups (like the ZEDs).

 Now, geeks love lists of lore.
 Yet lore should be doled out sparingly.